micurs/finalform-demo/README.md

 To solve this we need to set `"noImplicitAny": false` in tsconfig.json.

-The library is very young and the author is introducing breaking changes on a dailu basis.
+The library is very young and the author is introducing breaking changes on a daily basis.
 In the past 7 days at the time of this writing 2 major breaking changes were introduced moving the version from 1.3.5 to 3.0.0 !

+### Form and Field

 When using `react-final-form` we use the `<Form>` element to control a regular `<form>`: